Jarred Kelenic Player Props: Mariners vs. Astros

 Jarred Kelenic At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 22nd, his on-base percentage ranks 54th, and he is sixth in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 26th, his on-base percentage ranks 60th, and he is ninth in the league in slugging.

+- Kelenic enters this game on a four-game hitting streak.
+During his last games, he's hitting .211.

+- In 76.7% of his games this year (23 of 30), Kelenic has picked up at least one hit, and in seven of those games (23.3%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.